Curious Performance - Curious work in the space between theatre, live art and performance

 Discarded clothes draped on a masive tree trunk in a forest

-Curious have been creating extraordinary theatre, site specific, installation and film works for 25 years with a focus on devised and collaborative processes that engage with social justice issues, the body & the senses and environmental activism.
+Curious have been creating extraordinary theatre, site specific, installation and film works for 25 years with a focus on devised and collaborative processes that engage with embodied praxis, the senses, proximity and intimacy, environmental activism and social justice issues.

 Best Before End